Salt & Wind Travel

 But we’re all about supporting local at Salt & Wind, and as such, one of the best ways to buy 100 percent Kona coffee is to purchase it directly from coffee farms.

-For example, the Kona Coffee Farmers Association lists its 63 member farms—most of which are small, family-run operations.
-And when it comes to the best Kona coffee farm, farms in Kona range from long-established farms from the plantation days to newer operations.
+For example, the Kona Coffee Farmers Association lists its 63 member farms, most of which are small, family-run operations.
+When it comes to the best Kona coffee farm, Kona’s farms range from long-established plantation farms to newer operations.

 Most farms host Kona coffee tours if you’re on the Big Island and want to dive deeper.
 Local Hawai’i roasters sell Kona coffee, too, like Big Island Coffee Roasters and Royal Kona Coffee (if you’re uber-familiar with the islands, they make Lion Coffee).